-In fact, major government and health agencies, including the US Department of Agriculture, the World Health Organization, the American Institute for Cancer Research and the American Cancer Society, all advocate a diet high in plant foods as a way to combat a whole range of chronic diseases, including cancer, diabetes and heart disease.
-Fruits and vegetables are veritable powerhouses of nature.
-Think of them as your allies in the fight against cancer.
+Major organizations from the World Health Organization to the American Cancer Society advocate a diet high in plant foods as a way to combat a whole range of chronic diseases, including cancer, diabetes and heart disease.
+Fruits and vegetables, legumes, and whole grains are veritable powerhouses of nature.
+These are your trusted allies in the fight against breast cancer.

-Large studies relating fruit and vegetable intake with cancer have shown that diets high in these foods may prevent cancer and recurrences.
-Most recently, the European Prospective Investigation into Cancer and Nutrition study showed that compared with the lowest lowest intake, the highest intake of vegetables intake was associated with a 13% lower risk of overall breast cancer.
-What was interesting was that the more fruits and vegetables consumed, the lower the risk.
-So, adding as little as one extra serving per day to your meals and snacks will provide an additional boost to your system.
+Large studies relating fruit and vegetable intake with cancer have shown that diets high in these foods may reduce the incidence of cancer and recurrences.
+Most recently, the European Prospective Investigation into Cancer and Nutrition study showed that compared with the lowest intake, the highest intake of vegetables was associated with a lower risk of overall breast cancer.
+What was interesting was that this was most marked in the progesterone-estrogen negative breast cancer group, the more vegetables they consumed, the lower the risk.
+So, adding as little as one extra serving per day to your meals and snacks could provide an additional boost to your system.

-The latest CUP report by the American Institute for Cancer Research (AICR) and World Cancer Research Fund published in 2017 indicates that there is emerging evidence that foods containing carotenoids, and non-starchy vegetables may lower the risk of developing breast cancer.
-Whats more, the AICR estimates that a third of US breast cancers could be prevented by being active, not drinking alcohol and staying a healthy weight.
+A 2017 report by the American Institute for Cancer Research (AICR) and World Cancer Research Fund indicates that there is emerging evidence that foods containing carotenoids, and non-starchy vegetables may lower the risk of developing breast cancer.
+What’s more, the AICR estimates that a third of U.S. breast cancers could be prevented by being active, not drinking alcohol and maintaining a healthy weight.